oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 #### Prerequisites

-This sample assumes the following prerequisites.

-##### Environment for setup

-This sample assumes one of the following two execution environments:
+This sample assumes the following prerequisite environment setup.

-1. Run the commands on your local computer.
-This allows for the greatest flexibility while requiring some setup effort.
-1. Run the commands in the Azure Cloud Shell.
-Cloud Shell is a browser-based utility and runs on the Azure portal.
-This option may be best for users already familiar with the utility and Azure.
-It is also suitable for users wanting to avoid installing additional software on their local computer.

-* Local Environment Setup

 * Operating System: Linux, UNIX, macOS or [WSL for Windows 10](https://docs.microsoft.com/windows/wsl/install-win10).
 * [Git](https://git-scm.com/downloads), use `git --version` to test if `git` works.
 This document was tested with version 2.17.1.
 * [Azure CLI](https://docs.microsoft.com/cli/azure), use `az --version` to test if `az` works.
 This document was tested with version 2.9.1.
 * [kubectl](https://kubernetes-io-vnext-staging.netlify.com/docs/tasks/tools/install-kubectl/), use `kubectl version` to test if `kubectl` works.
 This document was tested with version v1.16.3.
 * [helm](https://helm.sh/docs/intro/install/), version 3.1 and later, use `helm version` to check the `helm` version.
 This document was tested with version v3.2.4.

-* Azure Cloud Shell

-  The Azure Cloud Shell already has the necessary prerequisites installed.
-  To start the Azure Cloud Shell, please go to [Overview of Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview).

 ##### Create Service Principal for AKS